Nidrux/command-handler/README.md

 Download files from this repository.
 Open your command line and type `npm i` to install all necesarry node-modules.

+Inside of the .env file you'll find a variable named TOKEN.
+Fill in your discord bot token here.

 Adding command can be done trough creating a new file inside of the commands folder!

 Repositories used: